ludwig-ai/datasets/README.md

 >>>
 ```

-Hence, it will no longer be necessary to upload example datasets into Google Drive and mount the latter in Google Colab notebooks.
+Hence, it will no longer be necessary to upload datasets into Google Drive and mount the drive in Colab notebooks.